Tools & Supplies

 RELATED: Caterpillar Foresees Major AI Disruption in Construction

-The partnership comes a time when the construction industry is increasingly turning to AI as a means to make job sites safer and more efficient.
+The partnership comes at a time when the construction industry is increasingly turning to AI as a means to make job sites safer and more efficient.

 Secure construction sites

-Japanese equipment giant Komatsu recently signed a deal with California-based Nvidia and two others to deploy Artificial Intelligence (AI) computing platform in the heavy machinery industry in a bid to improve efficiency and make construction sites safer.
+Japanese equipment giant Komatsu recently signed a deal with California-based Nvidia and two others to deploy an Artificial Intelligence (AI) computing platform in the heavy machinery industry in a bid to improve efficiency and make construction sites safer.

-The partnership also involves OPTiM, a management-software firm, which will provide an app to identify individuals and machinery collected from surveillance cameras, and SkyCatch, which will provide drones to gather and map 3D images for visualizing the terrain at the edge.
+The partnership also involves OPTiM, a management software firm, which will provide an app to identify individuals and machinery collected from surveillance cameras, and SkyCatch, which will provide drones to gather and map 3D images for visualizing the terrain at the edge.

-According to the deal, Komatsu will integrate Nvidia’s AI platform – a credit card-sized device designed to drive robots and drones – which will serve as the brain of heavy machinery, thereby improving efficiency and worker’s safety on site.
+According to the deal, Komatsu will integrate Nvidia’s AI platform – a credit card-sized device designed to drive robots and drones – which will serve as the brain of heavy machinery, thereby improving efficiency and worker safety on site.

-Track movement of workers
+Movement of workers

-SkyCatch’s drone views and pictures captured through cameras mounted on Komatsu’s heavy equipment will be processed with Nvidia’s deep learning-based AI, enabling the firm to track movement of workers and equipment, thus minimising the chances of fatal accidents.
+SkyCatch’s drone views and pictures captured through cameras mounted on Komatsu’s heavy equipment will be processed with Nvidia’s deep learning-based AI, enabling the firm to track the movement of workers and equipment, thus minimising the chances of fatal accidents.

 Through robotics, construction managers can utilise intelligent machines that can perform tedious tasks that were once completed by humans, such as bricklaying.